-Laura Bowers Foreman, owner of the Bowers House and director of the literary center is a writer.
+Laura Bowers Foreman, former owner of the Bowers House and director of the literary center is a writer.
 Several years ago she decided to turn her large and elegant old family home into a multipurpose resource for writers and readers from the Southeast as well as from throughout the country.

 She invited the long-established Georgia Review to be associated with the retreat center to help the Bowers House gain initial credibility and to serve in particular the interests of the Review’s authors and followers.